Foundations of LE Audio: Broadcast Isochronous Streams

 For example, if the current BIS event is labeled event x, then the payloads in its g2 group will be from event (x + 2).

-Fig 6.
+Figure 6.
 Structured Approach to deciding on the BIS event parameters (BN, IRC,NSE)

 Packing of BISes in a BIG

-The Isochronous Broadcaster user/application/Host can suggest the preferred method for arranging multiple BISes in a BIG, which can be either sequential or interleaved.
+The Isochronous Broadcaster Host can suggest the preferred method for arranging multiple BISes in a BIG, which can be either sequential or interleaved.
 This suggestion is included as a Packing parameter in the HCI_LE_Create_BIG command.

 It’s important to note that this suggestion is merely a recommendation, and the Controller has the discretion to ignore it.
 Furthermore, it becomes meaningless when there is only one BIS in the BIG.

 The implemented Packing of the BISes affects the relationship between the BIS_Spacing and the Sub_Interval timing parameters.
-The BIS_Spacing parameter is the time interval between the start of two consecutive BIS events within a BIG, while the Sub_Interval parameter is the time interval between start of two consecutive subevents within a single BIS event.
+The BIS_Spacing parameter is the time interval between the start of two consecutive BIS events within a BIG, while the Sub_Interval parameter is the time interval between the start of two consecutive subevents within a single BIS event.

 Sequential Packing

-Fig.8 Two BISes in Sequential Packing
+Figure 8.
+Two BISes in Sequential Packing

 Interleaved Packing

-Fig.9 Two BISes in Interleaved Packing
+Figure 9.
+Two BISes in Interleaved Packing

 Control Subevent in a BIG